GioF71/mpd-pulse-user-service/README.md

 `sh install.sh`

-You can remote the service running
+You can remove the service by running the following command:

 `sh remove-service.sh`